Bradenton, Florida: Mid- and late 19th century

-Major Alden Joseph Adams purchased 400 acres of land in 1876 between present-day Manatee Memorial Hospital and 9th Street East and build his home there in 1882.
-He named his three-story concrete home Villa Zanza.
+Major Alden Joseph Adams purchased 400 acres of land in 1876 between present-day Manatee Memorial Hospital and 9th Street East and built his home, the three-story concrete Villa Zanza, there in 1882.
 Alden was known for having many animals and a large amount of foliage at his home.
-At one point he owned over 300,000 acres of land in Manatee County.
-Major Alden Joseph Adams served in the Union Army during the American Civil War and eventually reached the rank of major.
-After the war he served in the US Secret Service and later as a newspaper correspondent for the New York Herald.
-He reported from Paris during the time when the Paris Commune existed.
-At one point he was asked to look for Dr. David Livingstone but declined and suggested that Henry Morton Stanley should look for him instead.
-Adams died in 1915, and his home was bought in 1924 with the intent of remodeling it.
-However it was not completed, and his home was demolished at some point in the late 1920s.
+At one point, he owned over 300,000 acres of land in Manatee County.
+Adams had served in the Union Army during the American Civil War.
+After the war, he joined the US Secret Service and later was a newspaper correspondent for the New York Herald.
+He reported from Paris during the time of the Paris Commune.
+At one point, he was asked to look for Dr. David Livingstone, but declined and suggested that Henry Morton Stanley go instead.
+Adams died in 1915, and his home was bought in 1924 with the intent of remodeling it; the effort went uncompleted, and it was demolished at some point in the late 1920s.

-William I. Turner bought 7 acres from John Crews Pelot in 1877 and create a subdivision from that land creating what is now Bradenton.
-The land itself was plotted by Axel Emil Broberg and it contained 19 plots on both sides of what is 12th Street West along with a cross street that is currently 3rd Avenue.
-Turner sold the lots building a store and a warehouse along with his own home where he lived at.
+William I. Turner bought seven acres from John Crews Pelot in 1877 and create a subdivision of what is now Bradenton.
+The land itself was platted by Axel Emil Broberg, and it contained 19 plots on both sides of what is now 12th Street West along with a cross street that is currently 3rd Avenue.
+Turner sold the lots, building a store and a warehouse along with his own home.

-The town was originally spelled "Braidentown," as a spelling error was made when it applied for a post office on May 9, 1878.
+The town was originally spelled "Braidentown", as a spelling error was made when it applied for a post office on May 9, 1878.
 The first bridge across Wares Creek was built in 1886.
-The following year, Bradenton was designated the county seat after DeSoto County was formed from eastern Manatee County, as the then county seat, Pine Level, was in the new county.
+The following year, Bradenton was designated the county seat after DeSoto County was formed from eastern Manatee County, as the then-county seat, Pine Level, was in the new county.
 A county courthouse was built in 1890 at Courthouse Square.